TaRa1999R/assignment28/README.md

 pip install -r requirments.txt
 ```
 ## First section in this assignment
-You will see a Football Pitch by running this code
+You will see a Football Pitch by running this code.

 result of this code :

 ![Alt text](output_images/outout_1.jpg)
 ## Second section in this assignment
-This code is a Cat Detector, it will detect cats and draw a rectangle around their face
+This code is a Cat Detector, it will detect cats and draw a rectangle around their face.

 result of this code :
 ![Alt text](output_images/outout_2.jpg)
 ## Third section in this assignment
 This code need access to your webcam.
-This has four deferent filters
+This has four deferent filters.
 1. By pressing 1, it will put a Panda Stiker on your face :

 2. By pressing 2, it will put Glasses and lips on your face :